rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 I don't think it is really useful to use payable with`call`.

-​          sent = owner.send(msg.value);

-To perform a call where `value`is used to transfer ether within the call, an address has to be `payable`.
-This is done by using the keyword `payable` as used in the first notation (a).

-The second notation (b) is not correct and will not compile since `msg.sender` is not converted to a payable address.

 Reference: [solidity-by-example.org/payable/](https://solidity-by-example.org/payable/), [docs.soliditylang.org/en/v0.8.25/types.html#members-of-addresses](https://docs.soliditylang.org/en/v0.8.25/types.html#members-of-addresses)

 ## EVM / Assembly

 > What addresses to the ethereum precompiles live at?

 Ethereum precompiles behave like smart contracts built into the Ethereum protocol.
-The nine precompiles live in addresses 0x01 to 0x09.
+The nine precompiles live in addresses `0x01` to `0x09`.

 Precompiles do not execute inside a smart contract, they are part of the Ethereum client specification.
-You can see a list of them here in the Geth client: [github.com/ethereum/go-ethereum/blob/master/core/vm/contracts.go#L81](https://github.com/ethereum/go-ethereum/blob/master/core/vm/contracts.go#L81).
+You can see a list of them here in the Geth client: [github.com/go-ethereum/.../vm/contracts.go#L73](https://github.com/ethereum/go-ethereum/blob/master/core/vm/contracts.go#L73).
 Because they are a protocol specification, they are listed in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf) (in Appendix E).

-The list
+The list:

 | Address | Name                     | Description                                                  |
 | ------- | ------------------------ | ------------------------------------------------------------ |